zzehli/wildfire-react/README.md

 * Toggle away info-box by clicking again

 ## Toggle Weather Events
 * Problem: should cache the API request and filter according to my criteria in order to make this function work.
-A demo without API call is [here](https://github.com/google-map-react/google-map-react/issues/993#issue-788674608).
+A demo without API call is [here](https://github.com/google-map-react/google-map-react/issues/993#issue-788674608)
-* update new Feature : toggle different weather with float button using `useState()` hook
+* Update new Feature : toggle different weather with float button using `useState()` hook